2nas159/project-management-system/README.md

-# Build a Complete Project Management Dashboard
+# A Complete Project Management Dashboard

 This repository hosts the code for a comprehensive tutorial on building a Project Management Dashboard using Next.js, Node.js, and AWS services.